jnewbery/blog/_posts/2017-11-30-bitcoin-for-hackers.md

 ---
 layout: post
-title: "Bitcoin for Hackers - Recurse Center, New York"
+title: "Bitcoin for Hackers - Recurse Center"
 category: talk
 excerpt: A talk at the Recurse Center in New York titled "Bitcoin for Hackers".
 ---